systemd/mkosi/mkosi/resources/mkosi.md

 * *Alma Linux*

-* *Gentoo* (**Gentoo is experimental and unsupported.
-We make no guarantee that it will work at all and the core maintainers will generally not fix gentoo specific issues**)

 * *None* (**Requires the user to provide a pre-built rootfs**)

 In theory, any distribution may be used on the host for building images